 ~ Scholarship Corner ~

-The following are the NTSB reports of the aviation accidents that have occurred in Arizona from late April, through late May.
+The following are the NTSB reports of aviation accidents that have occurred in Arizona from late August thru late September.
 APA will use this detailed accident information to develop safety programs, briefings, and posters/flyers that would help pilots learn from the mistakes being made by others, and take the action necessary to prevent them from having similar

 What a difference a year makes!!
 As of August 26th (the day I wrote this), there has only been one general aviation fatal accident in the state of Arizona since January 1st, that being the crash of a Piper PA-22-160 south-southeast of Kingman, back in January.
 The pilot survived, but the one passenger on board died.